drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L02/slides.md

 ## Wide-Column Stores

-Wide-column stores are a type of NoSQL database that store data in columns rather than rows.
+Wide-column stores are a type of database that store data in columns rather than rows.
 This allows for efficient storage and retrieval of large volumes of data, making wide-column stores suitable for big data analytics and applications that require high write and read throughput.

 <div class = "col-wrapper">
 <div class="c1" style = "width: 50%">

-Popular wide-column stores include Apache Cassandra and Google Bigtable.
+Popular wide-column stores include **Apache Cassandra** and **Google Bigtable**.

 </div>
 <div class="c2" style = "width: 50%">